JasonSatti/alfred-tmux-sessions/README.md

 - Install tmux: `brew install tmux`
 - Verify installation: `tmux --version`

+**"Configured terminal not found"**
+- Verify your selected terminal is installed
+- Try switching to "Auto" detection in workflow configuration

+**Ghostty not responding**
+- Ensure Accessibility permissions are granted for Alfred
+- Check System Settings → Privacy & Security → Accessibility

 **"Session ended very soon after starting"**
-- Check your iTerm2 default profile settings
+- Check your terminal's default profile settings
-- Ensure tmux is in your PATH
+- Verify tmux is in your PATH: run `which tmux` and `echo $PATH`
+- For GUI applications, ensure PATH is set in `~/.zprofile` (zsh) or `~/.bash_profile` (bash)

 **Sessions not showing**
 - Verify tmux sessions exist: `tmux list-sessions`